Public choice: Rent-seeking

+Democracy

 According to Geoffrey Brennan and Loren Lomasky, democratic policy is biased to favor "expressive interests" and neglect practical and utilitarian considerations.
 Brennan and Lomasky distinguish between instrumental interests (any kind of practical benefit, monetary or non-monetary) and expressive interests (forms of expression like applause).
 According to them, the paradox of voting can be resolved by distinguishing between expressive and instrumental interests.

 This argument has led some public choice scholars to claim that politics is plagued by irrationality.
 In articles in Econ Journal Watch, economist Bryan Caplan contended that voter choices and government economic decisions are inherently irrational.
 Caplan's ideas are more fully developed in his 2007 book The Myth of the Rational Voter.
 Countering Donald Wittman's arguments in The Myth of Democratic Failure, Caplan claims that politics is biased in favor of irrational beliefs.

 According to Caplan, democracy effectively subsidizes irrational beliefs.
 Anyone who derives utility from potentially irrational policies like protectionism can receive private benefits while imposing the costs of such beliefs on the general public.
 If people bore the full costs of their "irrational beliefs" they would lobby for them optimally, taking into account both their instrumental consequences and their expressive appeal.
 Instead, democracy oversupplies policies based on irrational beliefs.
 Caplan defines rationality mainly in terms of mainstream price theory, arguing that mainstream economists oppose protectionism and government regulation more than the general population, and that more educated people are closer to economists on this score, even after controlling for confounding factors such as income, wealth or political affiliation.
 One criticism is that many economists do not share Caplan's views on the nature of public choice.
 But Caplan has data to support his position.
 Economists have in fact often been frustrated by public opposition to economic reasoning.
 As Sam Peltzman puts it: Economists know what steps would improve the efficiency of HSE [health, safety, and environmental] regulation, and they have not been bashful advocates of them.
 These steps include substituting markets in property rights, such as emission rights, for command and control ...
 The real problem lies deeper than any lack of reform proposals or failure to press them.
-It is our inability to understand their lack of political appeal.Public choice's application to government regulation was developed by George Stigler (1971) and Sam Peltzman (1976).
+It is our inability to understand their lack of political appeal.